Mentors wanted

 of online schools.

-Our team includes carefully selected mentors who are current technical managers at the largest global IT companies, who have 10 to 20+ years of experience, who are involved in hiring testers at their companies, and who know the QA market's latest requirements.
+- 1Only QA mentors with 10+ years of IT experienceOur team includes carefully selected mentors who are current technical managers at the largest global IT companies, who have 10 to 20+ years of experience, who are involved in hiring testers at their companies, and who know the QA market's latest requirements.

-Only live classes with live feedback in groups of 15 people
+- 2Only live classes with live feedback in groups of 15 peopleOur mentors do more than give relevant theory.

 They adapt the course for each specific group, lead practical exercises, answer questions, guide students and conduct exams.

-For this to work, our student groups are limited to 15 people, not the groups of 30-40 or even 300 students that some platforms organize.
+For this to work, our student groups are limited to 15 people, not the groups of 30-40 or even 300 students that some platforms organize. - 3Only by proving students in the real worldA world-class QA expert's training cannot be limited to studying theory and completing classwork.

 That's why many of our courses include internships involving work on real projects.
 As a result, after completing our QA training, 85% of our graduates find employment.